pgwadapool/ZK-ADAPT/README.md

 Please Refer to design_docs/workflow.md to understand how to create a workflow with encryption and Hydra.

 ## File List

+In code directory
-1. HydraInteraction.tla: TLA+ of hydra interaction
+1. **HydraInteraction.tla:** TLA+ of hydra interaction
-2. ThresholdPallierZkp.tla : TLA+ specification for encryption and ZKP
+2. **ThresholdPallierZkp.tla :** TLA+ specification for encryption and ZKP
-3. design.tla : Mulltiparty training TLA+
+3. **design.tla :** Mulltiparty training TLA+
-4. zkp.tla: TLA+ for ZKP
+4. **zkp.tla:** TLA+ for ZKP

-5. ThresholdPallierZkp.py: This provides APIs and example of how to use Pallier Encryption and ZKP.
+5. **ThresholdPallierZkp.py:** This provides APIs and example of how to use Pallier Encryption and ZKP.
 In this additive secret sharing is used
-6. hydra_messaging.py: his provides APIs and example of how to interact with Hydra once its opened.
+6. **hydra_messaging.py:** his provides APIs and example of how to interact with Hydra once its opened.
-7. hydra_interaction.py : Reduntant file while i was trying sync communication.
+7. **hydra_interaction.py :** Reduntant file while i was trying sync communication.
 Can be ignored.
-8. storj_utils.py: Utility to interact with Storj.
+8. **storj_utils.py:** Utility to interact with Storj.

-9. mnist_n.py: Bare Bone example to show how all pieces can be integrated.
+9. **mnist_n.py:** Bare Bone example to show how all pieces can be integrated.
 However for simplicity and reproducibility ZKP and Hydra are not enabled.
 Storj is enabled and you need to have Storj API key to run this

-10. dkg_helper.py: This provides API for distributed key generation.
+10. **dkg_helper.py:** This provides API for distributed key generation.
 This is needed if you want to override keys needed for ThresholdPallierZkp.
-11. trusted_kg_helper.py:  This provides API for Trusted key generation.
+11. **trusted_kg_helper.py:**  This provides API for Trusted key generation.
 This is needed if you want to override keys needed for ThresholdPallierZkp.

 Use only one of the above or can stick to default.

-12. thresholdPallier_shamir.py: This uses Shamir secret sharing instead of Additive secret sharing.
+12. **thresholdPallier_shamir.py:** This uses Shamir secret sharing instead of Additive secret sharing.
 Rest implementation is same as ThresholdPallierZkp.
 However this can have issues because of python setup
-13. zkp.py : Standalone ZKP implemetation if needed without any encryption
+13. **zkp.py :** Standalone ZKP implemetation if needed without any encryption

 **As you can see there is tremendous flexibility.**